Two Weeks with the Queen: Characters

-Notability

-Two Weeks with the Queen was published during a time of change in Australia, particularly economic and political change.
-When Treasurer Paul Keating announced the recession on 29 November – the economic struggles of average families are described in the early chapters of the book, such as when Colin's parents cannot afford to buy him a Christmas gift that he wants, and instead give him something that he needs – sensible school shoes, which go unappreciated.

-AIDS was a growing concern in Australia.
-Two Weeks with the Queen was published three years after the prominent "Grim Reaper" public service announcements.
-Although the novel presents a gay man with a partner dying of the disease, it humanises Ted and presents his plight as very real, significant, and similar to Colin's struggle with his brother's illness.

-The first hospital for sufferers of AIDS was opened by Princess Diana in July 1989, – her hands on approach contrasting vastly, with the absence in the text of the Queen.

 Themes

 Gleitzman depicts the denial and anger that accompany grief, portraying Colin's egocentricity, spunk, and pain compassionately and without condescension.
 Neatly tied together by the incidents involving the Queen, this mixture of genuine emotion and humor makes for an engaging story that is said to have broad appeal.

 Adaptation for theatre

 The book was adapted for the stage by Mary Morris in April 1992, and premièred at the Sydney Festival in the same year.
 Directed by Wayne Harrison, it received praise from its first performances, and has since been shown throughout the world, including England, Canada, Japan, the United States, Cuba, and Portugal.

 Reception

 Two Weeks with the Queen won the Family Award in 1990.

 Todd Morning, reviewing the book for School Library Journal, describes Colin as "incredibly feisty and brave", and criticises the book's "breakneck" pace, stating that this made it difficult to get to know Colin.
 Reviewers for the School Library Journal described Gleitzman's pacing in the audiobook as "wonderful", showing Colin's growing maturity.

 Stephens regards Two Weeks with the Queen as being unusual in contemporary Australian children's literature because Colin is presented as having agency – he is capable of making decisions and taking action to change the world around him – even though he does not do so in the way he first intended.
 Maya Sen, writing for The Canberra Times, praises Colin's determination and character development, and enjoyed the book's humour and direct treatment of its themes.

 When the play was performed in the United Kingdom, according to Gleitzman, the Australian Republican themes of the play proved controversial.